"To begin at the beginning: It is spring, moonless night in the small town, starless and bible black..."

-CTC welcomes 2022 with a fun, thoughtful, outdoor theatrical journey.
+CTC is thrilled to announce a reprise of our fun, thoughtful, outdoor theatrical journey.
 Led by four flamboyant guides, the audience will travel in covid- safe groups through the backstreets of Castlemaine, stopping in hidden spots to be entertained by five scenes written especially for this production by local writers.

 The scenes are short – under 5 minutes – and inspired by the theme of ‘what brings our community together’.
 Although based on real events or stories from the community this is definitely not a history tour.
 It is imaginative and adventurous.